 The application server exposes a set of remote public interfaces for allowing a client to communicate with it.
 The remote public interfaces are the only part of the server visible to the client.
 There are two types:

 - Remote APIs - for interacting with services of the server programmatically

 - Protocol bindings - for mapping services for use by a protocol-compliant client

 Internally, the server comprises several layers.
 The foundation includes infrastructure concerns, such as configuration, authentication, permissions, and transactions that cut across all capabilities.
 Infrastructure also shields the server from being tied to any specific environmental implementation, such as transaction managers or caching mechanisms.

 You can deploy extensions to the content application server to extend or override its capabilities.
-Their implementation may use the in-process interfaces offered by the content repository and content services.
+Their implementation might use the in-process interfaces offered by the repository and content services.